 He came from a very athletic family.
 His older brother, Darrell, played five seasons as a catcher/outfielder with the Los Angeles Angels.
 His sister, Cheryl, was a basketball star at USC and is considered one of the best woman players ever.
 However, Miller had a portentous start to a professional athletic career.

 Born with a hip deformity that caused severely splayed feet, he wore leg braces until he was four to correct the birth defect.
 Doctors questioned if he would ever walk unassisted.
 The braces came off when he was five and Miller made up for lost time in trying to keep up with his athletic brothers and sisters.

-In his second season, his scoring average rose to 16.0 ppg and lead Indiana with 93 steals.
-But it wasn't until 1989-90 when Miller truly took off.
+In his second season, Miller's scoring average rose to 16.0 ppg and lead Indiana with 93 steals.
+But it wasn't until 1989-90 when he truly took off.